ManticoreGamesInc/platform-documentation/src/api/ability.md

     end
 end

--- Searches the local player's abilities until one with a matching action binding is found -- The BINDING search criteria should be set in the custom property function GetLocalPlayerAbilityWithBinding()
+-- Searches the local player's abilities until one with a matching action name is found -- The ACTION_NAME search criteria should be set in the custom property function GetLocalPlayerAbilityWithActionName()
     local abilities = Game.GetLocalPlayer():GetAbilities()
     for _, ability in pairs(abilities) do
-        if ability.actionBinding == BINDING then
+        if ability.actionName == ACTION_NAME then
             return ability
         end
     end